Or, how I scoffed an 8-course meal without even looking

 Also – and I can’t stress how amazing this was – I didn’t think of my phone once (well, after the initial obligatory pic, anyway).
 Douze points just for that.

 The verdict?
-The Bahia blindfold sessions are far from being just a gimmick.
+The Blindfold Dining Bahia sessions are far from being just a gimmick.
 The evening was perfection from start to finish and I am grateful to have had the opportunity to experience such a rare and immersive dining experience where the ambience was as delectable as the food.

 I’m a believer and I will certainly be looking forward to their next, innovative idea.